Specialist classes in

 I trained at Ballet Rambert 1998-1991 studying classical ballet and contemporary dance.After leaving I found a job fairly quickly in Amsterdam with contemporary dance company where I worked for about a year.On my return I then joined Union Dance Company in 1993 a well re-known contemporary dance Company which was culturally diverse, mixing contemporary dance, ballet, martial arts, hip hop and yoga.
 Over a 15 year period I worked with many choreographers including Doug Elkins from NewYork, Laurier Booth and Raphael Bonachela who is now Artistic Director of Sydney Dance Company.
 We toured all if the UK and represented the British Council in Cuba, Ecuador, Costa Rica, Vienna and Sicily.
 I performed at larger venues like the Royal Opera House, Sadler's Wells and the Queen Elizabeth Hall.
 I've appeared on the BBC and Itv representing Union Dance as well as being in an advert for Baileys!
 I taught at the Brit School, all over the uk and abroad for schools, workshops for aspiring performers, adults and young children of all ages and abilities.Over the years I have acquired many skills and expertise in dance and yoga as well as many other forms of dance and movement.
 My teaching style is true to myself and what I love most, a blend of yoga, core strengthening and movement.
 My classes give you room to let you grow and become more confident.
 I support my students as individuals and become aware of their limits and their capabilities and encourage them to reach for them and beyond.
 First and foremost I love sharing my knowledge and giving my skills and expertise to other people an a warm and friendly environment.

 I have been involved with oriental arts for thirty five years, starting with kung fu (Wing Chun), which I taught for a number of years.
 I came across Tai chi and it intrigued me, so when the opportunity arose, I began my formal studies with a local experienced practitioner during this time I also studied vipassana meditation and more contemporary methods of meditation. later I began to study chi kung methods under various teachers and I am a graduate of the British school of shiatsu Then in 1994 my journey took me to the door of Master Ding and was amazed by his skill and openness.
 I knew then what a genuine Tai chi Master was.
 I have been with him ever since.
 The Tai chi method he taught became clear to me.
 Master Ding, is a Yang lineage holder, 1st disciple of the late Grandmaster Ip Tai Tak, There are few Masters who can transmit the method like Master Ding and I feel privileged and fortunate to have trained under his guidance.
 I bring to my classes a wealth of understanding in oriental healing and exercise methods and believe in a more natural relaxed method to practice.
-In my classes on Monday morning 10:30am and Tuesday evening 8:30pm you will be invited to explore and experience the profound duality of stillness and movement, incorporating balance, relaxation, power and strength that have attracted people to Tai chi in there million across the world.
+In my classes on the last Sunday of every month you will be invited to explore and experience the profound duality of stillness and movement, incorporating balance, relaxation, power and strength that have attracted people to Tai chi in there million across the world.

 I spent the first 50 years of my life in South Africa, where I first came across yoga in 1971.
 I joined a class because I rather fancied myself as a hippie and thought yoga fitted in with my image of myself.
 Well, the hippies came and went, but Iyengar yoga remained a constant in my life.
 In 1973 I met an inspirational teacher, Joyce Zouves Van Rensburg, who had been to classes with BKS Iyengar himself and who had adopted his method of teaching.
 In 1982 Joyce insisted that a group of her students should be part of the first batch of South African students to pass the exams set by Mr Iyengar to become properly certified teachers.
 I was one of these and in fact came top, much to Joyce's satisfaction!
 However, it was only once we moved to the UK in 2001 that I began teaching yoga as my main occupation.
 I now teach 4 classes: one at the University of Central Lancashire, one at a studio in Blackburn and two in Penwortham.
 Iyengar Yoga comes from Ashtanga Yoga and is based on the work of BKS Iyengar (1918 - 2014) who was the first to systematise the range of yoga postures (asanas) and to work extensively on the therapeutic effects of yoga.
 In his method, control of the body must precede control of the mind.
 This way of teaching is methodical and progressive and emphasises precision, detailed correctness and safety, so that students of all levels of fitness and ability can make progress from basic to more challenging postures.
 In this way, we gain flexibility, strength and sensitivity in mind, body and spirit.
 In order to help students to align their bodies correctly, Iyengar developed a range of 'props' from wooden blocks to chairs and their use is another characteristic of Iyengar yoga.
 We also teach some Pranayama or breathing control at Introductory level.
 I don't think it is too much to claim that Iyengar Yoga can help to restore and maintain physical health as well as contribute to mental health and stability.